ByrneT19/met_office_code/README.md

 The request is made via a https URL to protect user data from interception and checks that the response is JSON as requested in the headers before allowing the programme to compile a Python dictionary of the response.

+## List of Modules Used
+requests
+json
+dotenv
+os

 To run this file, go to the local directory it is contained in and run:
 `python3 ./api.py`